Starting your First Vegetable Garden

 Location of your vegetable garden

-When deciding on a spot to plant your vegetable garden, look for a sunny spot with at least 6 hours of sunlight.
+When deciding on a spot to plant your vegetable garden, look for a sunny spot.
+It should have at least 6 hours of sunlight.
 An exception to direct sunlight is Agrivoltaic, which I will talk about in a separate blog post.
-Your site should also have good air circulation to help prevent disease and limit damage from late spring or early fall frosts.
-Good drainage, regardless of planting in the ground or in containers, is also a consideration, as most crops cannot tolerate wet, soggy soil.
+Your site should also have good air circulation.
+This helps prevent disease.
+It also limits damage from late spring or early fall frosts.
+Good drainage is also a consideration.
+This applies regardless of planting in the ground or in containers.
+Most crops cannot tolerate wet, soggy soil.
 Trees should also be avoided, as they will draw a lot of water away from your plants.
-Lastly, try to locate your vegetable garden close to your house to make it more convenient to take care of it.
+Lastly, locate your vegetable garden close to your house.
+This makes it more convenient to take care of it.
 Read more about Designing a Vegetable Garden here.

 Selection of vegetables

-Start thinking about the vegetables you want to grow, making a list of the ones you and your family like to eat most.
+Start thinking about the vegetables you want to grow.
+Make a list of the ones you and your family like to eat most.
 Check seed catalogs for ideas, and write down any that you may want to try.
 Prioritize them to the ones you are most interested in.
-Note whether it is an annual or perennial, how much space it needs, how much sun it should have, the soil it grows best in, how much moisture it needs when to plant, and when to harvest.
+Note whether it is an annual or perennial.
+Determine how much space it needs and how much sun it should have.
+Assess the soil it grows best in and how much moisture it needs.
+Note when to plant and when to harvest.

 Next, create a diagram of your vegetable garden, and where each of your crops will go.
 Use graph paper and exact measurements of garden and plant requirements.
-This will give you a good idea of how much you can plant, and help you to narrow down your selections.
+This will give you a good idea of how much you can plant.
+It will also help you to narrow down your selections.

 Should you start with seeds or plants?

 In general, root crops should be started from seed, and direct sowed into the garden.
 Beyond that, it is personal preference and experience that should guide the decision.
-Growing from seed will definitely start out cheaper than growing plants from your garden center, but in the beginning, those plants will be a quick start and easier to get started while you are getting experience.
+Growing from seed will definitely start out cheaper than growing plants from your garden center.
+However, in the beginning, those plants will be a quick start.
+They are easier to get started while you are getting experience.

 Buying your seeds and plants